ShengHuaWu/ObserveKeyboardNotifications/README.md

     }
 }
 ```
-After that, I create another struct `KeyboardPayload` to store the values inside notification's `userInfo` and handle the parsing within its `init` method.
+After that, I create another struct called `KeyboardPayload` to store the values inside notification's `userInfo` and handle the parsing in its `init` method.
 ```
 struct KeyboardPayload {
     let beginFrame: CGRect